Many accountants, and bookkeepers, do not provide the financial management support and input for SMB owners to plan and control their businesses.

 What business owners want their SMB accountants to know…

-Looking at this in a lighter vein the following are some of the issues faced by the business owner.
+Looking at this in a lighter vein the following are some comments made by business owners.

 - We’re too busy trying to survive to learn bookkeeping.
 Or practise it.
-Let alone keep track of all the changes to the Companies Act, a new act for this and a new regulation for that and a slew of acronyms we can't remember.
-Why can’t you give us a cheatsheet?
+Let alone keep track of all the changes to the Companies Act.
+A new act for this and a new regulation for that and a slew of acronyms we can't remember.
+Why can’t you simply give us a cheatsheet?

 - Tell us what we should be doing.